Psychosocial UFO hypothesis: The saucer rumor

 Kottmeyer first reported his discovery in a letter to Saucer Smear published April 25, 1988.
 It was more widely disseminated when the finding was published as part of an article titled "Entirely Unpredisposed" that appeared first in Magonia in 1990.
 There he spelled out its full argumentative significance: "The implications of this journalistic error are staggering in the extreme.
 Not only does it unambiguously point to a cultural origin of the whole flying saucer phenomenon, it erects a first-order paradox into any attempt to interpret the phenomenon in extraterrestrial terms: Why would extraterrestrials redesign their craft to conform to Bequette's error?"
 In 1993, he offered a fuller account of the significance of the finding in a piece titled "The Saucer Error".
 Some ETH skeptics embraced Kottmeyer's arguments and tried to expand it with additional material concerning Arnold's writings.
 The cover of Arnold's 1950 memoir of the 1947 incident The Saucer As I Saw It has been pointed to as showing a more crescent-shaped craft than that drawn in the AF report.
 A photo of Arnold holding a sketch showing yet another subtly different shape has also been pointed to as significant.
 While not uninteresting flourishes to the story, one should not ignore that historical investigation always privileges the earliest documents of a case and those generated by the witness over later and second-hand journalistic quotes.
 Late images and writings are vulnerable to a range of doubts concerning both memory and distortions arising from revisions shaped by late arriving issues and fluid fashions of interpretation, reason enough to ignore them.

 The principal counterargument advanced to save the ETH is that flying saucers were seen before Kenneth Arnold's story hit the headlines and those could not have been shaped by the rumor.
 Many of these reports were never published, let alone investigated, before Arnold became news and so are vulnerable to errors of memory and suggestion.
-Even if any are eventually found with a satisfactory pedigree, the argument overlooks that Hynek and Jacobs only offered the questions they did because saucers are the dominant shape of ufos after 1947.
-No amount of research is ever go change the fact that saucers make up only a trivial percentage of things seen in the sky before 1947 and will never be proven to be dominant.
+Even if any are eventually found with a satisfactory pedigree, the argument overlooks that Hynek and Jacobs only offered the questions they did because saucers are the dominant shape of UFOs after 1947.
+No amount of research is ever going to change the fact that saucers make up only a trivial percentage of things seen in the sky before 1947 and will never be proven to be dominant.
 The fallacy of this approach is demonstrated by imagining what a Hynek-like thinker, immersed in the reports of the airship era (1896/7), asked and answered, "Why cigar-shaped and not globes or cubes?" and then was told that reports of a slow, low-flying cigar-shaped object in 1347 A.D. meant he had not found the source of the problem.
 He would clearly dismiss the report as irrelevant – the implicit issue is explaining the dominance of the shape.
 The rumor generated by Arnold's report is the clear answer to Hynek's question, regardless of minor cases that were exceptions to the dominants of their own era.